17 Fun things to do in Lagos Portugal

 Visit Benagil Cave

 The most famous cave in Portugal is without a doubt Benagil Cave.
-It is a mesmerizing cave with sinkholes in the ceiling letting the rays of the sun light up the beach that has formed inside.
+It is a mesmerizing cave with large sinkholes in the ceiling letting the rays of the sun light up the beach that has formed inside.

 Visit Benagil Cave is one of the best things to do in Lagos